resilmesh2/THF/FIND_ANOMALIES.md

 ### How It Works

 1. Queries the threshold detector's anomaly results index
-2. Retrieves RCF-learned baselines for the configured baseline period (default: 17 days)
+2. Retrieves RCF-learned baselines for the specified baseline time window (default: 17 days if not specified)
+3. **Threshold Selection**:
+   - **If RCF baselines are available**: RCF-learned dynamic thresholds are used and **override any user-provided threshold**
+   - **If no RCF baseline data exists**: User-provided threshold from the query is used as a fallback (or default values if no threshold specified)
+   - This ensures optimal accuracy by prioritizing machine-learned baselines over static thresholds
-3. Compares current metrics against learned thresholds
+4. Compares current metrics against the selected thresholds (RCF-learned or fallback)
-4. Identifies hosts, users, rules, and patterns exceeding thresholds
+5. Identifies hosts, users, rules, and patterns exceeding thresholds
-5. Scores anomalies based on deviation from baseline
+6. Scores anomalies based on deviation from baseline, with higher confidence scores for RCF-based detections

 ---